The Prosthetic Foot

 Michael’s story covers the subject of your foot after amputation…

-I started my business ‘The Silicone Centre’ in 2016 to produce silicone prosthetic/orthotics for all types of limb loss and limb correction.
-As well as creating a successful business, through my talent and passion I would really like to raise the awareness and get the message out there to patients and individuals to highlight the life changing solutions available.
+I started my business, ‘The Silicone Centre,’ in 2016 to produce silicone prosthetic/orthotics for all types of limb loss and limb correction.
+In addition to creating a successful business, through my talent and passion, I would really like to raise awareness and get the message out there to patients and individuals to highlight the life-changing solutions available.
+I would like to discuss 3 types of Silicone devices that support foot care and provide functionality, comfort, and appearance.

 Silicone toe extension

+Your foot after amputation may involve toes, or a more significant part of the foot might be involved.
 While the bones of the foot are complex, the length of the forefoot is determined by five long bones called metatarsals (see figure above).
-Under normal circumstances these develop in such a way that each bone is slightly shorter and smaller than the next (see picture)
+Under normal circumstances, these develop in such a way that each bone is slightly shorter and smaller than the next (see picture)

 Silicone foot

 While accidents might be rare, the majority of amputations across the foot arise due to circulation problems, infection and poorly controlled diabetes.
-An amputation to the forefoot (metatarsal) or middle part of the foot (midfoot) is often used at each level and has various names such as Chopart amputation (lower figure).
+An amputation to the forefoot (metatarsal) or middle part of the foot (midfoot) is often used at each level and has various names, such as Chopart amputation (lower figure).

 Silicone for a drop foot

-A cast of the ankle and foot is taken and rectified ready for the silicone to be applied.
-Unlike an ankle foot orthosis or A.F.O, the rigid support is applied in silicone across the shin and top of the foot (dorsum).
+Silicone is a great way to support foot drop.
+The best way to describe this is to imagine you cannot lift your foot upwards at the ankle.
+The drop foot is associated with some muscle weakness, which arises again due to congenital defects often associated with nerves after injuries and may include undesirable effects following surgery.
+A cast of the ankle and foot is taken and rectified, and the silicone is ready to be applied.
+Unlike an ankle foot orthosis or A.F.O., the rigid support is applied in silicone across the shin and top of the foot (dorsum).
 This kind of silicone support is made to measure for maximum support and comfort.
 It can be worn with or without footwear and even used in water.
-I made a silicone foot drop support for a successful Paralympian and the results were amazing to see.
+I made silicone foot drop support for a successful Paralympian, and the results were amazing.
 Michael says,

-“Silicone is a great way to overcome so many solutions”
+“Silicone is a great way to overcome so many solutions.”

 Properties & benefits

-At The Silicone Centre
+The Silicone Centre

 we offer a range of finishes to suit every budget, making it affordable for everyone

-creating life like silicone
+creating life-like silicone

-A Busypencilcase Reflective Communications Est 2015
+Busypencilcase Communications & Publications.
+Est 2015